youssefhusain/Therapy-Chatbot/readme/README.md

 - **Training:** The model was fine-tuned using the cleaned dataset.
 - **Variable Selection:** Careful selection of parameters was done to optimize performance.
 Details can be found in `parameter.md`.

+## Implementation
+- **Continuous Dialogue:** Implemented using LangChain to allow ongoing learning and adaptation.
+- **Multilingual Support:** The chatbot supports both Arabic and English conversations.
+Details can be found in `model.md`.
+- **Optimized Training:** Various optimizations, including batch size tuning and memory management, were implemented for efficient training.
+Details can be found in `parameter.md`.